SAP-samples/teched2022-DA180/exercises/ex5/README.md

 ## Summary

-You've now concluded Exercise 5 and successfully station- and region-geo data, used spatial filtering and applied forecasting to fuel price data over a large number of fuel stations.
+You've now concluded exercise 5 and successfully loaded station- and region-geo data, used spatial filtering and applied forecasting to fuel price data over a large number of fuel stations.

 Continue now with [Exercise 6](../ex6/README.md) or you may extend with evaluating the forecast accurary in the following section first.

 ## Add-on section (optional) - Evaluate Forecast Accuracy<a name="subexADDON"></a>

-In order to evaluate the forecast accuracy for each stations's model, we need to comparing predicted forecast values (from the predict-results) with the actual ground-truth e5-values of the test data time period.
+In order to evaluate the forecast accuracy for each stations's model, we need to compare predicted forecast values (from the predict-results) with the actual ground-truth e5-values of the test data time period.
 ````Python
 # Prepare a dataframe with the forecast predictions
 fc_allgroups=fc_result.select('date', 'GROUP_ID', 'YHAT', 'YHAT_LOWER', 'YHAT_UPPER').rename_columns({'YHAT': 'PREDICTED'})